ASBecker/BATcancer/README.md

 use and modify the code, without warranty, so long as you provide attribution to the authors.
 See `LICENSE.md` for the full license text.

-The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the PLOS ONE.
+The manuscript text is currently under review for publication in the journal PLOS ONE.